-Today, 20,000-plus students are enrolled in UH Mānoa courses, on campus or via distance delivery, studying toward bachelor’s degrees in 97 fields of study, master’s degrees in 85, doctorates in 52, first professional degrees in architecture, law, and medicine, and a total of 60 undergraduate and graduate certificates.
-UH Mānoa also offers 5 post-baccalaureate certificates.
-There are 298 degrees and certificates offered.
-In addition, 72.5 percent of UH Mānoa students are undergraduates, 55.8 percent are women, and 74 percent attend school full-time.
-The mean age of students is 25.
+Today, nearly 20,000 students are enrolled in UH Mānoa courses, on campus or via distance delivery, studying toward bachelor’s degrees in 99 fields of study, master’s degrees in 87, doctorates in 57, first professional degrees in architecture, law, and medicine, and a total of 70 undergraduate and graduate certificates.
+UH Mānoa also offers 3 post-baccalaureate certificates.
+There are 316 degrees and certificates offered.
+In addition, 74 percent of UH Mānoa students are undergraduates, 59 percent are women, and 73 percent attend school full-time.
+The mean age of students is 22.

 The beauty of Mānoa valley serves as a backdrop for a unique yet inviting campus.
 Wander through the campus and find an authentic Japanese tea house and garden located on East-West Center grounds, a studies center that is a replica of a Korean king’s throne hall, and a Hawaiian taro patch.
-Other structures include the Pacific Ocean Science and Technology building on campus and a privately donated marine biology facility on Coconut Island.
+Other structures include Student Recreation Center on campus and a privately donated marine biology facility on Coconut Island.

 UH Mānoa is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges.
 Professional programs are individually accredited by appropriate agencies.
 A popular campus symbol is the rainbow, a frequent sight in Mānoa valley.
 Green and white are UH Mānoa’s colors.